Playdown Event Registration

-The 2020 BC Wheelchair Curling Championship is for the top wheelchair curling teams in BC.
-The championship will take place at Cloverdale Curling Club from Jan.
-31-Feb.
-2.
+The 2021 BC Wheelchair Curling Championship is for the top wheelchair curling teams in BC.
+The championship will take place Jan.
+29-31 or earlier.

 The 2021 BC U18 Curling Championships are for curlers aged 17 years or under as of Jun.
 30, 2020.
 The championship will take place Jan.
 12-17 with regionals held Dec.
 11-13.

 Connect Hearing Master

-The 2020 Connect Hearing BC Master Curling Championships feature curlers aged 60 or older as of December 31, 2019.
-The championships will take place at Cowichan Rocks and at Duncan Curling Club from Mar.
-3-8.
+The 2021 Connect Hearing BC Master Curling Championships feature curlers aged 60 or older as of December 31, 2020.
+The championships will take place from Feb.
+2-7.
+The regionals will take place Jan.
+8-10.

 AMJ Campbell Mixed

 The 2020 AMJ Campbell BC Mixed Curling Championship features the top Mixed teams (two male and two female curlers per team) in BC.
-The championship will take place at Abbotsford Curling Club from Oct.
+The championship has been rescheduled to take place at Abbotsford Curling Club from Oct.
 8-11.
 The 2021 event will be an open championship from Mar.
 24-28.

-The 2020 BC Stick Curling Championship is for the top stick curling teams in BC.
-There is an open category and a women’s category that take place at the same event being held in Vernon December 14-15, 2019.
+The 2021 BC Stick Curling Championship is for the top stick curling teams in BC.
+There is an open category and a women’s category that take place at the same event being held on a date TBD.

 BC Curling Tours